User37som/libbitcoin/Home.md

 Libbitcoin Server is a major upgrade of [Obelisk](https://wiki.unsystem.net/en/index.php/Obelisk).

-If you encounter problems or have suggestions please use the [Server issues board](https://github.com/libbitcoin/libbitcoin-server/issues).
+If you encounter problems or have suggestions please use the [issues board](https://github.com/libbitcoin/libbitcoin-server/issues).

 **[Download Here](https://github.com/libbitcoin/libbitcoin-server/wiki/Download)**